catherineschen/catherineschen.github.io/_pages/about.md

 Recent News
 ======
+* 03/25/2024 - 2/2 of our long papers were accepted to SIGIR 2024!
+[Preview them here](https://catherineschen.github.io/publications/)
 * 12/06/2023 - Attended EMNLP in Singapore and presented our paper [Outlier Dimensions Encode Task Specific Knowledge](https://aclanthology.org/2023.emnlp-main.901.pdf)
 * 07/23/2023 - Attended SIGIR in Taiwan and workshopped my dissertation in the Doctoral Consortium
 * 05/28/2023 - Received my Master's degree and advanced to candidacy